electronicbots/HackTheBox/README.md

 # HackTheBox

-Writeups for HacktheBox machines and challenges written in English.
+Writeups for HackTheBox machines and challenges written in English.

 https://www.hackthebox.eu/